EyadAlodah/web/WRITEUP.md

-# Write-up Template
+# Write-up for CMS system

 ### Analyze, choose, and justify the appropriate resource option for deploying the app.

-*We are going to use App services insted of VM because of these reasons:
+*We are going to use App services insted of VM because for these reasons:*
 - *App services will provide us with High availability and vertical scalability for our small application.*
 - *App services it will help to start quickly and deploy our app faster, and this what we need in a new web app.*
 - *Our CMS currently is a lightweight and does not contains to many proceeses and requests and it can be satisfied by App services*